-Displays the average fuel mileage since the selected tripmeter was reset.
+This indicator displays the average fuel mileage since the selected tripmeter was reset.

 The average fuel mileage will be calculated based on value displayed on the tripmeter (A or B) selected.

 Also, the average fuel mileage for tripmeter A will be displayed when the odometer, tripmeter A, numerical tachometer and reserve tripmeter are selected.